dfirestorm/ece434/hw04/README.md

    44E0_7000 GPIO0

 # gpio via mmap
- python_LED_toggle toggles as fast as possible. button_and_light reads 4 switches to control 4 LEDs across 2 gpio ports Both require sudo.
+ python_LED_toggle toggles P9_14 as fast as possible. button_and_light reads 4 switches to control 4 LEDs across 2 gpio ports - specifically P8_11,12,15,16 to control P9_11,13,14,15
+ Both require sudo.
  For speed, they're much much faster than gpiod.
 Their speed is mostly limited by the python GIL or processor speed, rather than file io speed